 The Wyoming Game and Fish stresses if you have an issue getting logged in and you are sure you have purchased licenses in the past, do not create a new customer login.
 Call customer service at 307-777-4600 for further assistance.

-While many of us are quarantined inside daydreaming about fall hunts, diving into tag applications is a great way to geek out about the incredible hunting opportunities available for Wyoming residents.
+While many of us are inside daydreaming about fall hunts, diving into tag applications is a great way to geek out about the incredible hunting opportunities available in Wyoming.
 Not to mention, these tags are vital in the management of wildlife through our North American model of conservation.
 Hopefully, these quick tips will help make your tag applications go more smoothly this year and give you more hunting opportunities next fall.

 To get started with your applications, click here.